New AP-HP hospital headquarters

 New headquarters for AP-HP, Paris area’s public hospitals, on the site of St Antoine Hospital

-As part as an overhaul of their overall organisation, AP-HP, the health authority that runs 38 hospitals in and around Paris, is uniting its management teams from different sites in a new headquarters.
+As part of an overhaul of their overall organization, AP-HP, the health authority that runs 38 hospitals in and around Paris, is uniting its management teams from different sites in a new headquarters.

 Designed by ChartierDalix, the project is led by CBC (Vinci).
 T/E/S/S is responsible for design studies for the facades and the geometric definition of the balconies.